 - All materials should be stored under appropriate conditions such as temperature and relative humidity to avoid contamination.

 - Records for such parameters should be maintained for traceability during investigations.

 - Unless there is an alternative system to prevent the unintentional or unauthorized use of quarantined, rejected, returned, or recalled materials, separate storage areas should be assigned for their temporary storage until a decision is made as to their future use.

 - Quality approval is necessary to release the distribution of APIs and Intermediates

 - Transportation activities should be carried out such that they don’t alter the quality of the material under scope.

-- Transporting storage requirements should be available and followed by contractors.
+- Transport storage requirements should be available and followed by contractors.

-- Distribution of the batches should be flawless to recall the batches as soon as possible.
+- The distribution of the batches should be flawless to recall the batches as soon as possible.

-- Following documents should be considered in overall validation policy and strategy by companies manufacturing intermediates or APIs;
+- The following documents should be considered in the overall validation policy and strategy by companies manufacturing intermediates or APIs;

 - Validation Approach and Intent